axelarnetwork/axelar-core/pages/resources/testnet/upgrade.en-US.md

 # in axelarate-community repo
 git checkout main
 git pull
-KEYRING_PASSWORD="pw-1" ./scripts/node.sh -n testnet
+KEYRING_PASSWORD="pw-1" ./scripts/node.sh -n testnet -a v0.17.0
+# For validators, restart vald/tofnd
-KEYRING_PASSWORD="pw-1" TOFND_PASSWORD="pw-2" ./scripts/validator-tools-host.sh -n testnet
+KEYRING_PASSWORD="pw-1" TOFND_PASSWORD="pw-2" ./scripts/validator-tools-host.sh -a v0.17.0 -n testnet
 ```

-The join scripts should automatically pull the new binary from [Testnet resources](../testnet).
-Or you can add the flag `-a v0.15.0` to force a specific version.
+The join scripts should automatically pull the new binary from [Testnet resources](https://docs.axelar.dev/resources/testnet).
+Or you can add the flag `-a v0.17.0` to force a specific version.